smnookin/smnookin.github.io/_posts/2014-11-24-the-politician-and-the-prodigy.md

 “The nice thing about laser cutters is that they’re really easy to use,” says Ali.
 One of the first things you learn in woodshop is that you can’t cut a straight line or right angles with a saw, so making a box is pretty complicated, he explains.
 “With the laser cutter, you just say cut a box, and it cuts a box.”

 A few danger!awesome customers have been a bit more creative with the laser cutters.
 One man had technicians cut an enormous biohazard sign into his toilet seat.
-A female member cuts latex into dresses for Katy Perry and Pink, while a guy cuts it into gurneys used for organ transplants.
+Another customer cuts latex into dresses for Katy Perry and Pink, while a third cuts it into gurneys used for organ transplants.
 In addition to the membership program, danger!awesome also hosts community workshops where people can make specific products, like leather masks or plastic rings.

 ![dangerawesome space small.png](/_posts/dangerawesome space small.png)